gizatechxyz/giza-cli/docs/examples/full_transpilation.md

         (batch_idx*64) + ((epoch-1)*len(train_loader.dataset)))
 ```

 Time to start training the model!
-We have choosen 10 epochs, but you can increase/decrease the number as you wish.
+We have chosen 10 epochs, but you can increase/decrease the number as you wish.

 ```python